ReMobidyc/ReMobidyc/README.md

 ## Installation

 Re:mobidyc is implemented on the [Pharo](https://pharo.org/) system.
-There are two ways to install re:mobidyc.
+There are three ways to install re:mobidyc.

 ### 1. from command shell